qormiman/xirja-backend/PROGRESS.md

   one's done.
 Deliberately does NOT include the original prototype's barcode scanning or "fix this price"/"swap store" actions — those need a camera and the price-correction workflow respectively, neither of which exist yet.
-Checked-off state lives only in memory (component state in `App()`), not persisted — closing/reloading the app mid-trip loses your checkmarks.
-That's a known, real gap, not an oversight: persisting it (AsyncStorage, keyed by list_id) is a natural small follow-up once this screen itself is confirmed working.
+Checked-off state now survives closing/reloading the app mid-trip (new, 25 Sept) — persisted to `AsyncStorage`, keyed per device the same way the device id itself is; see the "On persisting Shopping mode" note near the top of this file.
+NOT yet confirmed on Snack as of this writing.
 The numbers ("X of N checked", running total) were confirmed correct on first testing (24 Sept), but the visual progress bar itself stayed blank.
 Root cause turned out to be upstream in the DATA, not the bar's code — see the `migration_002`